ST10364151/Part2-payment-portal/README.md

 - Submit to SWIFT
 - Full system access

-> 💡 **Note**: All test accounts are already created in the cloud database.
+> Note: All test accounts are already created in the cloud database.
 Just login and start testing!

 ---

 ## Troubleshooting

 ### Issue 1: ERR_EMPTY_RESPONSE or "This site can't provide a secure connection"

 **Symptoms:**
 - Backend won't start